 - All Saudi and GCC standards concerning MRLs shall be met.
-If a pesticide MRL does not exist, a reference shall be made to the Codex Alimentarius Standards. - If a pesticide MRL is not indicated either in the Saudi or GCC standards or the Codex standards, a reference shall be made to the EU or USA standards, whichever is less. - If a pesticide MRL is not incorporated in all of the above standards, the maximum level to be adopted is 0.01 mg/kg. - 2) Mandatory Compliance with Pesticide MRLs in Food Products
+If a pesticide MRL does not exist, a reference shall be made to the Codex Alimentarius Standards. - If a pesticide MRL is not indicated either in the Saudi or GCC standards or the Codex standards, a reference shall be made to the EU or USA standards, whichever is less.

+• If a pesticide MRL is not incorporated in all of the above standards, the maximum level to be adopted is 0.01 mg/kg.

+Mandatory Compliance with Pesticide MRLs in Food Products

-In January 14, 2013, SFDA issued a circular No. 1418 legislate mandatory compliance with the pesticide MRLs in food products according to the following requirements:
+In January 14, 2013, the SFDA issued circular No. 1418 requiring compliance with pesticide MRLs in food products according as follows:

-- It is mandatory to fully comply with the terms and procedures stated in SFDA Guidance No. 3965 issued in October 30, 2011 "Approved Procedures for Dealing with Pesticide Residue Limits in Foodstuffs imported to Saudi Arabia. - In order to speed up the clearance process, food importers are recommended to accompany each shipment with test results, from laboratories which are internationally accredited and certified with ISO 17025, confirming its compliance with the limits stated above in Article 1.
+- It is mandatory to fully comply with the terms and procedures stated in SFDA Guidance No. 3965 issued in October 31, 2011 "Approved Procedures for Dealing with Pesticide Residue Limits in Foodstuffs imported to Saudi Arabia. - In order to speed up the clearance process, each shipment should be accompanied by test results from laboratories which are internationally accredited and certified with ISO 17025, confirming its compliance with the 0.01 mg/kg limit.